observability-lab-cse/observability-lab/sample-application/device-manager/DeviceManager/README.md

 "CONSUMER_GROUP": "devicemanager",
 "DEVICE_API_URL":"http://localhost:8080"
 ```

-> Note: When running the devices-api service locally you can keep the url domain to be `localhost`.
+> Note: When running the device-api service locally you can keep the url domain to be `localhost`.
 However, as soon as you run the service in a container replace the domain with the service name.

 ## Run locally